Copying and publishing public records

 How we apply fees

-Our copying fees are applied based on the size and complexity of the record to be copied.
+Our copying fees are based on the size and complexity of the record to be copied.
 For many records this means that we need to retrieve the record from storage and count pages before we can quote a price.

 - VPRS 24 Inquest Deposition Files